Introduction

 You will gather supplies, rescue survivors, and face off against villains, while staying one step ahead of the ever present zombie threat.

-Super Dead is designed to be rules-light and intuitive, encouraging quick, narrative-driven decision making, inspired by the New School Revolution (See also: What is the NSR?) in tabletop gaming as well as modern tactical war games.
+Super Dead is designed around tactical combat, cinematic action, and suspense-building horror gaming, inspired by the New School Revolution (See also: What is the NSR?) in tabletop gaming as well as modern tactical war games.

 Everything you need to play can be found in this ruleset.